Thomas A. Wadden Award for Distinguished Mentorship

 The George A. Bray Founders Award recognizes an individual for significant contributions that advance the scientific or clinical basis for understanding or treating obesity and for extensive involvement with The Obesity Society.

-The George A. Bray Master’s Thesis Award 2020 Recipient
+The George A. Bray Doctoral Dissertation Award

 Pennsylvania State University